WEEE-Open/weeelab-telegram-bot/README.md

 who has done what, compute some stats and, in general, simplify the life of our members...
 And to avoid waste of paper as well.

+Data comes from

-All data is read from a  [weeelab](https://github.com/WEEE-Open/weeelab) log file, which is fetched from an OwnCloud shared folder.
+* a [weeelab](https://github.com/WEEE-Open/weeelab) log file, which is fetched from a NextCloud shared folder.
+* the [tarallo](https://github.com/WEEE-Open/tarallo) inventory management system
+* a LDAP server

 ## Installation

-`weeelab_bot.py` is the main script, and it requires some environment variables:
+`weeelab_bot.py` is the main script, and it requires a lot of enviroment variables.
+A lot.
+Some of them:

 * `OC_URL`: Url of the owncloud server
 * `OC_USER`: OwnCloud username
 * `OC_PWD`: OwnCloud password